vagnerlandio/stop-gaming-day-counter/README.md

 # stop-gaming-day-counter
 A Day Counter for Stop Gaming - Google Extension

+Accepted the challenge of moving 90 without games as you move up the level.

 # To-do
 - Add stylesheet
 - Add i18n support